 CausesExposure to below-freezing temperatures can cause the body tissue to freeze.
 Ice crystals form within the frozen body part.
 Blood cannot flow through the frozen tissue.
 This causes the frozen tissue to be deprived of blood and oxygen.
 The combination of freezing and oxygen deprivation causes tissue damage or tissue death.
 Rewarming may also ultimately lead to tissue death.

-Risk FactorsFactors that may increase your chance of getting frostbite include:
+Risk FactorsFactors that may increase your chance of frostbite include:

 - Exposure to below-freezing temperatures without adequate covering